The Complete Blog Post Publishing Checklist

 <a href="http://affiliatelink.com/mylink" target="_blank" rel="nofollow">You can type the rel=”nofollow” into your links by hand in the Text Editor, or use a plugin like Rel Nofollow Checkbox to add a simple checkbox to your WordPress link editor.

-- If you are using an SEO plugin, use the SEO window below your Post Editor to directly edit your search engine data and make sure your post checks out as SEO optimized.
+- If you are using Yoast SEO plugin, use the SEO window below your Post Editor to directly edit your search engine data and make sure your post gets the “green light” for SEO optimization.

 I make sure all of the following are done to each image before I place them in the post.
 Some of these tasks are repeated elsewhere in this list, but I tend to insert the images all at once after the writing is done, so it helps to have a separate list just for handling pictures.

 I do the following image-handling tasks, IN ORDER: